hashicorp/terraform-provider-azurerm/website/docs/d/storage_account.html.markdown

 * `secondary_location` - The secondary location of the Storage Account.

+* `primary_blob_domain` - The domain name used for blob storage in the primary location.

+* `secondary_blob_domain` - The domain name used for blob storage in the secondary location.

 * `primary_blob_endpoint` - The endpoint URL for blob storage in the primary location.

 * `secondary_blob_endpoint` - The endpoint URL for blob storage in the secondary location.